BLOG

 3. Opportunity Cost: The capital cannot be deployed to seize asymmetric market opportunities, incurring an “Option Tax”.

 Crucially, CoD highlights that time is a non-renewable resource.
 The billing days lost to spillage are structurally unrecoverable.
-You cannot “make up” for missed compounding time by taking more risk later; that simply alters the risk profile, it does not restore the lost time.
+You cannot “make up”.
+For missed compounding time by taking more risk later.
+That simply alters the risk profile, it does not restore the lost time.

 The Hidden Factory: Capacity Collapse and Throughput

 Why does spillage persist?
 It is fueled by a “Hidden Factory” within the firm’s operations.
 This concept refers to the undocumented, ad hoc work required to fix errors, manage exceptions, and bridge gaps between disconnected systems.
+For deeper exploration of this challenge, see the work onbusiness consulting.

 In manual advisory operations, the Hidden Factory manifests primarily through NIGO (Not In Good Order) loops.
-A NIGO status on a transfer form is not a pause; it is a system reset.
+A NIGO status on a transfer form is not a pause.
+It is a system reset.
 When a document is rejected, the process loops back to the start, requiring re-engagement with the client and re-verification of data.

 This creates a Redundancy Loop where the Token Waste Ratio (TWR) approaches 1.0.
 The firm generates “tokens” (emails, forms, calls) that convey no new information and achieve no progress toward the goal.
 The economic damage is multiplicative.
 Supply chain dynamics describe the Bullwhip Effect, where small variances in upstream signals (a single NIGO error) amplify into massive waves of instability downstream.
-A single rejected form can trigger a cascade of rescheduling: the investment committee misses the trade window, the portfolio remains in cash during a market rally, and the billing cycle is missed.
+A single rejected form can trigger a cascade of rescheduling: the investment committee misses the trade window, the portfolio remains in cash during a market rally.
+And the billing cycle is missed.

 This rework consumes Advisor Capacity.
 The most expensive resource in the firm is the judgment of its principals.
-When middle managers and advisors act as “human routers” or “human shock absorbers” for broken processes, they suffer from Managerial Compression.
+When middle managers and advisors act as “human routers”.
+Or “human shock absorbers”.
+For broken processes, they suffer from Managerial Compression.
 They spend up to 60% of their time negotiating with the back office rather than advising clients.
 If an advisor spends 20% of their time managing the friction of manual onboarding, the firm has effectively reduced its revenue-generating capacity by one-fifth.
-This is not a staffing issue; it is a design failure that caps throughput.
+This is not a staffing issue.
+It is adesign failurethat caps throughput.

 The Cognitive Load Crisis and Context Debt